-If there is less than 245 m (800 ft) between interchanges, Interchange Sequence signs should be used instead of the Advance Guide signs for the affected interchanges.
+If there is less than 240 m (800 ft) between interchanges, Interchange Sequence signs should be used instead of the Advance Guide signs for the affected interchanges.
 If used, Interchange Sequence signs should be used over the entire length of a route in an urban area.
 They should not be used on a single interchange basis.

 If interchanges are closely spaced, particularly through large urban areas, so that guide signs cannot be adequately spaced, Interchange Sequence signs identifying the next two or three interchanges may be used.
-Support:

 Interchange Sequence signs are generally supplemental to Advance Guide signs.
-Signing of this type is illustrated in Figures 2E-23 and 2E-24, and is compatible with the sign spreading concept.
+Signing of this type is illustrated in Figures 2E-21 and 2E-22, and is compatible with the sign spreading concept.

-These signs are installed in a series and display the next two or three interchanges by name or route number with distances to the nearest 400 m or 1/4 mile.
+These signs are installed in a series and display the next two or three interchanges by name or route number with distances to the nearest 400 m (0.25 mile).